Posted at Jan 16, 2020 5:26:00 PM by THAT Agency | Share

 An influencer's content should link back to a high engagement page of your own.
 When done consistently, this will help boost your Google SEO rankings.
 Remember to choose influencers who have a deep slice of your target market.
 Larger influencers may have an audience that's less specific and less likely to engage.
 Partnering with smaller influencers whose audiences are naturally aligned with your brand is often a more effective use of your marketing budget.

-Voice search is becoming increasingly common.
-Smartphones and device assistants like Alexa can run a search quickly without a user needing to pick up a phone or look at a screen.
+Smartphones and device assistants like Alexa can run a voice search quickly without a user needing to pick up a phone or look at a screen.
 People often have a different way of speaking when making a voice search.

 Where once they would have typed out, “pizza Miami,” they'll now say, “Alexa, what are the best pizza places in Miami?”
 That whole phrase becomes the search.
 It's conversational and includes a lot of extra language.
 Some searches will still be able to key on phrases within the larger questions.
 Others will draw that extra language into the search itself.